HomeCEU/docs-genesis/README.md

   - no UI updates required
   - create script to roll out new sco courses per company (replace in company catalog)

-## Additional Tasks
-- a way to create a new course from existing course with back reference to original course ID
-  - this is used to create new SCORM courses from existing courses
-  - copies
-    - name
-    - description
-    - boc instructional level
-    - instructional level
-    - clinical topics
-    - is_active
-    - course_format
-    - hours
-    - outlinie
-    - summary
-    - goals
-    - preview_name
-    - preview_link
-    - preview_type
-    - author_summary
-    - displines
-    - categories
-    - authors
-    - asha_code
-    - all accredidations
-    - owner
-    - mail_price
-    - online_price
-    - royalty_owner
-    - notes
-    - materials

 ## Business Rules
 - SCO files can not be updated, a new course will have to be created if there is a change to the sco file (enforced by Rustici)